Warning Letter for Failure to Observe Protocol

 Dear Ms. Michelle,

-Being the employee of XYZ, you are well aware of the importance we give to the stated as well as the unstated protocols.
-Yet, you often show your casual behavior and offend other people.
+As an employee of XYZ, you are well aware of the importance we give to both the stated and unstated protocols.
+Yet, you often show your casual behaviour and offend other people.

-We warn you to change your behavior, else, next time, a termination letter would be issued instead of a warning letter.
+We warn you to change your behaviour; otherwise, a termination letter will be issued instead of a warning letter next time.

 We hope that from now on, you will show improved manners and observe protocols properly.
-We seek a better change.
+We seek a better chance.

 Regards,